WAPT 1.8 : Stear clear of heterogeneous parks!

 Want to discover the new MAC and Linux agents?
 Check out WAPT Community!

-Manage your remote repositories with WAPT 1.8
+Manage your secondary repositories with WAPT 1.8

 - The button ” add a rule” allows you to indicate the function each agent should adopt.
 Numerous filters (domain, IP agent, public IP, hostname, site) allow you to be more precise when editing your rules.